cubbK/eslint_shared_config_experiment/readme.md

 How it works:
 - `fragment` installs `garn` as a dependency
-- garn has eslint and eslintrc configuration
+- garn has eslint and eslintrc configurated
 - in fragment we call the garn eslint with the current cwd.
-- Eslint is run from `garn/node_modules` but is checking files in `fragment/`
+- Eslint is ran from `garn/node_modules` but is checking files in `fragment/`

 Quick start:
 - `npm ci` in every folder